the3rafas/Read-me/README.md

 ###

-<p align="left">I am Muhammad from New Damietta<br><br>- 🔭 I work as a backend developer at Bayanat.com<br>- 📚 I am currently learning what is behind databases and exactly how they work<br>- ⚡ In my spare time I am a handball player 🤾‍♂️, and I also play chess<br>- 🧠 I like to be aware of all aspects of things in order to arrive at the best solutions that do not affect their surroundings</p>
+<p align="left">I am Mohammad from New Damietta<br><br>- 🔭 I work as a backend developer at <a href="https://www.baianat.com/">Baianat.com</a><br>- 📚 I am currently learning what is behind databases and exactly how they work<br>- ⚡ In my spare time I am a handball player 🤾‍♂️, and I also play chess<br>- 🧠 I like to be aware of all aspects of things in order to arrive at the best solutions that do not affect their surroundings</p>

 ###